chompasina/csv_normalizer/README.md

 # CSV Normalizer

-This CSV parser takes in CSVs, enforces UTF-8 character encoding, normalizes timestamps, zipcodes, uppercases names, converts durations to floating point seconds, and sums them.
+This CSV parser takes in CSVs, enforces UTF-8 character encoding, normalizes timestamps and zipcodes, uppercases names, converts durations to floating point seconds, and adds the durations together.

 ## To run: